google/open-location-code/js/closure/README.md

 eslint closure/*js
 ```

 If there are any syntax or style errors, it will output messages.
-Note that
-syntax or style errors will cause the TravisCI tests to **fail**.

 ## Building and Testing